Born in Kure, Japan, in 1953 and raised in Mount Gambier, Rob Lucas attended Marist Brothers Agricultural College, and

 Rob was appointed the Minister for Education and Children's Services in 1993 and became the Treasurer in 1997.
 He was later also appointed the Minister for Industry and Trade and the Minister for Government Enterprises.
 During the term of the former Liberal Government (1993 to 2002) he also served as Leader of the Government in the Legislative Council.

 Following the 2002 state election, and up until April 2007, Rob has served as the Leader of the Opposition in the Legislative Council, Shadow Treasurer, Shadow Minister for Industry and Trade, Economic Development, Science and Information Economy, and Police.

-Rob is currently the Shadow Treasurer, with responsibilities for Finance, Industrial Relations and Public Sector in Steven Marshall's State Liberal Team.
+Rob is currently the Treasurer, with responsibilities for Finance, Industrial Relations and the Public Sector in a Marshall Liberal Government.

 Throughout his parliamentary career he has also been a member of various committees investigating issues affecting South Australians, such as:

 - The Allegedly Unlawful Practices raised in the Auditor-General's Annual Report;

 - The Atkinson/Ashbourne/Clarke Affair;

 - Collection of Property Taxes by State and Local Government;